Group Tutoring Vs One-on-One: How It Compares For Cost & Effectiveness

 Ensure tutoring content and curriculum align with your school

-Here at Third Space Learning, we’ve worked with thousands of primary and secondary schools over the last 10 years and have designed a programme with schools in mind that overcomes many of the challenges associated with using external tutoring.
+Here at Third Space Learning, we’ve worked with more than 4,000 schools over the last 10+ years and have designed a program with schools in mind that overcomes many of the challenges associated with using external tutoring.

-Our academic team of experienced former UK teachers carefully design and review each curriculum resource.
-This ensures that the content and teaching approach align with what pupils learn in the classroom.
+Our academic team of experienced teachers and math specialists carefully designs and reviews each lesson and prompt for Skye, the AI tutor.
+This ensures that the content and teaching approach align with what students learn in the classroom.

-All pupils take a diagnostic assessment before they begin tutoring.
-This informs their individualised learning journey, addresses misconceptions and plugs gaps in learning.
-Pupils also complete post-session questions to track their progress and ensure future sessions are align with their individual needs.
-We provide on-demand reports for teachers so you can make sure the tutoring is making an impact on your pupils’ outcomes.
+All students sit a diagnostic skill check in question before they begin tutoring.
+This informs their individualised learning journey, helps address misconceptions and closes learning gaps.
+Students also complete skill check out questions to track their progress and ensure future sessions align with their individual needs.
+We provide on-demand reports for schools and teachers so you can make sure the tutoring is making an impact on your students’ outcomes.

-With maths in mind, pupils should have space to delve into mathematical concepts.
+With maths in mind, students should have space to delve into mathematical concepts.
 Tutors should teach lessons in a way that aligns with their classroom.
 They should address misconceptions in real-time.
-These are best achieved through one to one tuition.
+These are best achieved through one-on-one tutoring.

-Online one to one tutoring offers a more affordable route to the benefits of one to one tutoring.
+Online one-on-one tutoring offers a more affordable route to the benefits of one-on-one tutoring.
 And, it may be the right choice for your school.

 Group tutoring FAQs